Energy-based survival modelling using harmoniums: Theory

 depend on the contributions of all variable types, which are jointly captured by

-As explained in Sec.~\ref{subsec:harmonium}, a key observation that is central to the training of harmoniums is that Gibbs samples from $p(\bm{x},\bm{h})$ can be obtained by alternating between Eq.~(\ref{eq:p_x_cond_h}) and Eq.~(\ref{eq:p_h_cond_x}).
+A key observation that is central to the training of harmoniums is that Gibbs samples from $p(\bm{x},\bm{h})$ can be obtained by alternating between Eq.~(\ref{eq:p_x_cond_h}) and Eq.~(\ref{eq:p_h_cond_x}).
 In this way, an entire block of states can be updated in parallel, thanks to its conditional independence.

-\subsubsection{Cost objective}
+\subsection{Cost objective}